munificent/game-programming-patterns/book/state.markdown

 ^code start-ducking

-The ducking state should really take care of resetting the charge time (after all, it's the object that has that field) and playing the animation.
+The ducking state should take care of resetting the charge time (after all, it's the object that has that field) and playing the animation.
 We can handle that by giving the state an *entry action*: